ethereumjs/ethereumjs-monorepo/packages/client/DESIGN.md

   with bug fixing.
 - **Well documented**: Similar to above, this will help both contributors and users of the project.

-The current design tries to achieves the goals of loose coupling and ease of testing by using an event-driven architecture where possible.
+The current design tries to achieve the goals of loose coupling and ease of testing by using an event-driven architecture where possible.
 Readability is improved by using features of JavaScript ES6 such as classes, async/await, promises, arrow functions, for...of, template literals and destructuring assignment among others.
 Shorter names are used when possible and long functions are